Skip to main content

 2) Establish a Data Usage Policy

-Remember to enforce strict consequences for policy violations to strengthen your cyber security best practices for business.
+Remember to enforce strict consequences for policy violations to strengthen your cybersecurity best practices for business.

 3) Control and Monitor Access to Sensitive Data

-It’s important to provide appropriate access privileges to authorized users.
+It’s essential to provide appropriate access privileges to authorized users.
 Follow the cybersecurity practices of least privilege, which means granting users only the necessary permissions required to perform their tasks.
 This ensures that the right people can access the data for cybersecurity trends.

 Here are a few essential permission levels to consider: